-As COVID-19 cases have sharply increased, affecting 541,200 people and causing 24,700 deaths globally as of March 27, so too has the need for essential resources, such as masks, hospital gowns and hand sanitizer.
+As COVID-19 cases have sharply increased, so too has the need for essential resources, such as masks, hospital gowns and hand sanitizer.

 Fashion designers including Christian Siriano, Brandon Maxwell and Michael Costello are coming in to help fill that gap, mobilizing their teams to produce supplies needed by health-care workers and COVID-19 patients.

 Larger companies, such as LVMH Moët Hennessy Louis Vuitton, Kering, L’Oréal and Coty are also pitching in, having their factories produce hand sanitizer to distribute free of charge to health authorities.

 Other initiatives are being set up nationwide calling on professionals such as set designers, photographers, nail technicians and hair stylists, among others, to donate their unused masks or gloves to hospitals in need.

 Here, WWD compiles the ways that fashion designers and brands are pitching in to fight the COVID-19 pandemic.

 Alice + Olivia designer Stacey Bendet revealed in a March 21 tweet that the brand is producing masks to donate to hospitals in New York.
 The brand initially donated 5,000 masks to New York health-care workers on April 5 and will be donating one mask for each mask purchase through its web site going forward.